Arvind Kejriwal seeks time from Mallikarjun Kharge, Rahul Gandhi amid tussle with Centre over ordinance issue

+Kejriwal asked where would people go for justice if the Prime Minister does not obey the Supreme Court verdict.
+He said the Prime Minister should allow non-BJP governments to work and added, “What is the point of attending the NITI Aayog meeting when cooperative federalism is a joke.”

-Delhi Chief Minister Arvind Kejriwal on Friday sought time from Congress president Mallikarjun Kharge and former president Rahul Gandhi to seek the grand old party's support on the Delhi ordinance issue, amid the latter's state units opposing any move to support the AAP.
+He also approached the Congress for support by seeking time from Congress president Mallikarjun Kharge and former party chief Rahul Gandhi even as Delhi Congress leaders warned their top functionaries.

-"Sought time this morning to meet Cong President Kharge-ji and Rahul Gandhi-ji to seek Cong support in Parliament against undemocratic n unconstitutional ordinance passed by BJP government and also to discuss general assault on federal structure and prevailing political situation," Kejriwal tweeted.
+"Sought time this morning to meet Cong President Kharge-ji and Rahul Gandhi-ji to seek Cong support in Parliament against undemocratic and unconstitutional ordinance passed by the BJP government and also to discuss the general assault on the federal structure and prevailing political situation," Kejriwal tweeted.

 Sought time this morning to meet Cong President Sh Kharge ji and Sh Rahul Gandhi ji to seek Cong support in Parl against undemocratic n unconstitutional ordinance passed by BJP govt and also to discuss general assault on federal structure and prevailing political situation